mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### plugin_admin_enabled

-Available to Grafana administrators only, enables installing / uninstalling / updating plugins directly from the Grafana UI.
+Available to Mosaicoo administrators only, enables installing / uninstalling / updating plugins directly from the Mosaicoo UI.
 Set to `true` by default.
 Setting it to `false` will hide the install / uninstall / update controls.

 For more information, refer to [Plugin catalog]({{< relref "../plugins/catalog.md" >}}).

 ### plugin_admin_external_manage_enabled

 Set to `true` if you want to enable external management of plugins.
 Default is `false`.
-This is only applicable to Grafana Cloud users.
+This is only applicable to Mosaicoo Cloud users.

 ### plugin_catalog_url